raspberrypilearning/lamp-web-server-with-wordpress/README.md

 ## Step 4: Download WordPress

 You can download WordPress from [wordpress.org](http://wordpress.org/) using the `wget` command.
-Helpfully, a copy of the latest version of WordPress is always available at [wordpress.com/latest.tar.gz](http://wordpress.com/latest.tar.gz) and [wordpress.com/latest.zip](http://wordpress.com/latest.zip) so you can grab the latest version without having to look it up on the website.
-At the time of writing this is version 3.8.1.
+Helpfully, a copy of the latest version of WordPress is always available at [wordpress.com/latest.tar.gz](http://wordpress.com/latest.tar.gz) and [wordpress.com/latest.zip](http://wordpress.com/latest.zip), so you can grab the latest version without having to look it up on the website.
+At the time of writing, this is version 3.8.1.

 Navigate to `/var/www/`, and download WordPress to this location.
-You'll need to empty the folder first (be sure to check you're not deleting files you need before running `rm`), and change the ownership of this folder to the `pi` user too.
+You'll need to empty the folder first (be sure to check you're not deleting files you need before running `rm`); change the ownership of this folder to the `pi` user too.

 ```
 cd /var/www